Click here to return to thebradyfamilytree.com

 J.F.
 Ogden et al to M.E.
 Ogden, lots in Leon....."
 Leon Reporter, Thursday, June 5, 1913, page 9.

 John married Helen Caroline Rathmann, daughter of Adolph George Rathmann and Mary Minnick, on 16 Jun 1909 in LeClaire, Scott, Iowa, USA.
-Helen was born on 24 Aug 1882 in Leclaire, Scott, Iowa, USA.
+Helen was born on 27 Aug 1882 in LeClaire, Scott, Iowa, USA.
 She died on 17 Sep 1963.
 She was buried in Glendale Cemetery, Leclaire, Scott, Iowa, USA.

 They had the following children.

-247 F i Pauline E. Ogden was born on 30 Aug 1911 in , Saskatchewan, Canada.
-She died on 3 Mar 1989.
+255 F i Pauline Eleanor Ogden was born on 30 Aug 1911 in Saskatoon, Saskatchewan, Canada.
+She died on 3 Mar 1989 in Las Vegas, Clark, Nevada, USA.
 She was buried in Glendale Cemetery, Leclaire, Scott, Iowa, USA.

-96. Kathleen Mae "Kate" Ogden (Mary Elizabeth Brady , James Terence , Michael , Terence ) was born on 20 Nov 1877 in Leon, Decatur, Iowa, USA.
-She died on 2 May 1958 in Casper, Natrona, Wyoming, USA.
+100. Kathleen Mae "Kate" Ogden (Mary Elizabeth Brady , James Terence , Michael , ) was born on 20 Nov 1877 in Leon, Decatur, Iowa, USA.
+She died on 28 Feb 1958 in Casper, Natrona, Wyoming, USA.
 She was buried in Highland Cemetery, Casper, Wyoming, USA.

 In 1880 census a Catharine age 2 is listed.
 This is probably Kathleen M. listed in the 1900 census living with her parents in Leon, Decatur, Iowa.
 Kathleen is working as a teacher and is still single,